 - 11. The project shall document the results of the calculated delivered energy, distributed by fuel, to the building, exported energy from the building and greenhouse gas emissions, according to NS 3031: 2014 and NS 3720:2014 (see Methodology). - 12.
 The assessment must demonstrate the following energy reduction: - a.
-For new construction the building's net energy is reduced by at least 10% measured against nationally defined nZEB (TEK 17 energy framework) (See Methodology). - b.
-For major refurbishments (see appendix C) delivered energy meets the requirements in TEK17
+For new constructions the building primary energy demand is reduced by at least 10% measured against nationally defined nZEB (See Methodology). - b.
+For major refurbishments (see appendix C) delivered energy demand meets the requirements in TEK17